Add To Favorites

 One method of creating a picture that was especially awe-inspiring was to coat the background with a substance called gold leaf.
 Gold leaf is paper-thin sheets of gold attached to clay.
 It was used to surround a central painting, and reflected light beautifully.
 Gold leaf creates the illusion of light, and sets a glowing, ethereal mood.
-Examples of paintings that contain gold leaf are still available for you to see in museums.
+Examples of paintings that contain gold leaf are available in museums.

 Gold leaf was also used in collections of writings called Illuminated Manuscripts.
 The Illumination was actually a small illustration of the first letter of the first word in a paragraph.
 A complex little drawing was done around the letter to show the meaning of the word or idea.

-To create your own gold-leaf style illumination, begin by thinking of words that describe a specific feeling or emotion.
+To create a own gold-leaf style illumination, have students think of words that describe a specific feeling or emotion.
 Make a list of these words, then think of images that the words make you think of, such as a smiling face for happiness or a rainy day for pensive.
-Choose your favorite word.
+Students choose a favorite word.

-Look closely at different letter styles, or fonts, such as the type styles you can find on a computer.
-You can also look up different lettering styles in a book on calligraphy.
+Have students look closely at different letter styles, or fonts, such as the type styles on a computer.
+They can also look up different lettering styles in a book on calligraphy.

-On construction paper, use Crayola® Markers to draw the first letter of the word that you wish to illuminate.
+On construction paper, use Crayola® Markers to draw the first letter of the word.
 Color in the letter with a bold color.

 Use Crayola Fine Tip markers to draw a scene around the letter.
-Leave spaces in your drawing.
+Leave spaces in the drawing.